fpereiro/proof/notes.md

                       none              𝕮
 ```

+- Note: it is interesting that the `N` (for no operation) is only written when we're looking at a m-configuration that has more than one branch.
+If the machine has no branches (as in the case of, for example, 3arg e), then the no operation is implicit.

 Compact list of all the functions, counting their variants (by arguments received, both *m*-functions and *s*ymbols).
 28 functions in total, 35 if we count as separate functions those that take a different number of arguments.

 ```